bengler/timetress/README.md

 You must implement your own national holidays as a subclass of Timetress.
 See TimetressNorway for an example.

-Here are some examples for the implementation for TimtressNorway:
+Here are some examples for the implementation for TimetressNorway:

 ### Find out when the next named holiday is: